Ferdinand Budicki: Early life

-Ferdinand Budicki was born on 11 April 1871 in Zagreb to Marija (née Panian) and Ferdinand Budicki.
+Ferdinand Budicki was born on 11 April 1871 in Zagreb to Marija (née Panian) and Ferdinand Budicki (Sr.).
 His parents were renowned craftspeople.

 Having completed two grades of Realschule, Budicki first trained for a locksmith, then studied mechanics abroad.
 He assembled his own bicycle while living in Vienna.
 He subsequently used it in 1897 to travel throughout Europe and northern Africa, reportedly traversing 17323 km.